rudramanu/indi_assignment/readme.md

 ## Overview

-This document provides detailed information about the API endpoints and operations for your API titled "Your API Title."
-This API allows users to perform various actions related to user registration, authentication, book management, and borrowing history.
+This document provides detailed information about the API endpoints and operations.
+This API allows users to perform various actions related to user registration, authentication, book management, and borrowing history etc.

 ### Base URL

 The base URL for this API is:

 - `http://localhost:9300`

+### Getting Started

+To get started with this API, follow these steps:

+1. Ensure you have the necessary prerequisites (e.g., Node.js).
+2. Clone this repository to your local machine.
+3. Install the required dependencies using the provided `package.json` file.
+To install all dependencies just run `npm i`.
+4. Configure your environment variables, including database connection details and any secret keys required for authentication.
+5. Start the API server using the provided command.
+Use command `npm run server`.
+6. Use the documented endpoints which is provided below to interact with the API.

 ## Paths